Hello Kitty: Establishments

 Hello Kitty is included as part of the Sanrio livery at the Japanese theme parks Harmonyland and Sanrio Puroland.
 The Hello Kitty Shanghai Times theme park in Shanghai, China opened in 2019.
 A theme park called Hello Kitty Town existed in Iskandar Puteri, Johor, Malaysia from 2012 to 2019.
 In 2014, Sanrio partnered with the Indonesian theme park Dufan to introduce Hello Kitty Adventure, a cinema based attraction.

 Hello Kitty cafés have opened around the world, including in Seoul and other locations in South Korea; Bangkok, Thailand; Adelaide, Australia; Irvine, California; the Santa Anita Mall in California, and the Park MGM in Las Vegas, Nevada.

 There is a themed restaurant named Hello Kitty Sweets in Taipei, Taiwan, which opened in 2008.
 The restaurant's decor and many of its dishes are patterned after the Hello Kitty characters.
 Another restaurant called the Hello Kitty Diner opened in the Chatswood area of Sydney, Australia, and a Hello Kitty dim sum restaurant opened in Kowloon, Hong Kong.

 In 2008, a Hello Kitty-themed maternity hospital opened in Yuanlin, Taiwan.
 Hello Kitty is featured on the receiving blankets, room decor, bed linens, birth certificate covers, and nurses' uniforms.
 The hospital's owner explained that he hoped that the theme would help ease the stress of childbirth.

 Clothing

 Dr. Martens collaborated with Hello Kitty in 2010 and 2020.
 The 2020 collaboration includes platform boots, platform sandals as well as a satchel.
 Forever 21 collaborated with Hello Kitty on clothing collections several times, the first one in 2011.
 In 2018, Puma collaborated with Hello Kitty to create a collection which features sneakers for both children and adults.
-Also in 2018, Converse collaborated with Sanrio to create a collection which includes shoes ranging from kids' to adult sizes as well as clothing and bags.
+In 2018, and again in 2026, Converse collaborated with Sanrio to create a collection which includes shoes ranging from kids' to adult sizes.
 In 2020, Skechers collaborated with Hello Kitty releasing chunky-soled style shoes with brand's logo and Hello Kitty's face and bow.
 Hello Kitty is used as a brand for sanitary pads in Asia and Latin America.